owojcik7/100-days-of-code/log.md

 ### R1D1: Thursday, November 15th, 2018

-**Today's Progress**:

-**Thoughts:** Started the freeCodeCampResponsive Web Design Certification (300 hours) course as my challenge for 100 days of code.
+**Today's Progress**: Started the freeCodeCamp Responsive Web Design Certification (300 hours) course as my challenge for 100 days of code.
 Made it about halfway through the first topic, Basic HTML and HTML5.
 I also worked my way through a few modules of Gordon Zhu's watchandcode.com Practical Javascript course.
 Today I've completed Day 1 out of 100.

+**Thoughts**: Let's see how this goes.

 ### R1D2: Friday, November 16th, 2018
-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.

-**Thoughts**:
+**Today's Progress**: In the freeCodeCamp Responsive Web Design Certification, completed the first topic, Basic HTML and HTML5 and started on an introduction to CSS- Cascading Style Sheets.

+**Thoughts**: It's much easier to get into a state of flow coding when I have some non-lyrical music playing in the background.

 **Link(s) to work**: [Calculator App](http://www.example.com)